 If students fail their final attempt they will be required to withdraw.
-If they submit Extenuating Circumstances and they are accepted as valid, the Board of Examiners may be able to offer additional assessment opportunities, such as reassessment for uncapped Module Marks or voluntary reassessment, in line with the Extenuating Circumstances Policy and Quidelines.
+If they submit Extenuating Circumstances and they are accepted as valid, the Board of Examiners may be able to offer additional assessment opportunities, such as reassessment for uncapped Module Marks or voluntary reassessment, in line with the Extenuating Circumstances Policy and guidelines.

-A pre-resubmission Module Aggregate will be calculated using the failed mark(s):
+A pre-resubmission module aggregate will be calculated using the failed mark(s):

-If the pre-resubmission Module Aggregate was below the pass mark then the resubmission can improve the Module Aggregate Mark up to the pass mark only. - If the pre-resubmission Module Aggregate was above the pass mark then the resubmission cannot improve the Module Aggregate Mark.

-The Module Aggregate is capped at the pre-submission aggregate.
+If the pre-resubmission module aggregate was below the pass mark then the resubmission can improve the module aggregate mark up to the pass mark only.
+If the pre-resubmission module aggregate was above the pass mark then the resubmission cannot improve the module aggregate mark.
+The module aggregate is capped at the pre-resubmission aggregate.